 I don’t have to look very closely at my life to know that a lot of things I do multiple times a day just can’t be healthy.
 Be it checking the phone every few minutes for new messages, scrolling through Instagram if I have to wait in line for two minutes at the supermarket, mindlessly watching Youtube videos while I’m bored at home, or playing music or podcasts while doing chores.
 All this behavior shows some kind of addiction to social media & technology as well as the need for constant input throughout the day.

-I’m very happy, I stumbled upon Cal Newport and DIgital Minimalism as it helped me realize something I already knew but didn’t want to see or act upon it.
+I’m very happy, I stumbled upon Cal Newport and Digital Minimalism as it helped me realize something I already knew but didn’t want to see or act upon it.
 Right now, I’m figuring out different ways how to declutter my life from digital mess and hope that I will be able to report on progress really soon.